BOTOX® Injections for Urinary Incontinence

 - Fatigue

-Is BOTOX® a Good Choice for You?
+Is BOTOX® a good choice for you?

-BOTOX® may be an option if you:
+BOTOX® may be worth considering if you:

 - Have moderate to severe OAB symptoms